Left Arrow

 • Optimisation

 So when we say App Development, we are referring to Phase 3 and 4 in isolation – the actual coding building and roll-out that ideally follows the app design phase.
-To get the full picture of timelines and options for launching a new product, see our guide to how long it takes to create a new app.
+To get the full picture of timelines and options for launching a new product, see our guide to how long it takes to create a new app and take a look at the future opportunities in mobile app development.

 How long does it take to develop an app?